CSYE6225-HariSriyaPelluri/webapp/README.md

 - **npm**: For managing Node.js packages.
 - **MySQL**: For database management

-## Setting Up for Local Development
+## Setting Up for Local Development Environment

 1. **Clone the Repository**: Since the initial `webapp` repository is empty, start by forking the repository into your own GitHub namespace.